aessing/demo-mdwh/README.md

 ## Security Policy

-We take the security of our software and services seriously, which includes all our repositories.
+I take the security of my software and services seriously, which includes all of my repositories.
-If you believe you have found a security vulnerability in any of our repositories, please report it as described in our [Security Policy](SECURITY.md).
+If you believe you have found a security vulnerability in any of my repositories, please report it as described in my [Security Policy](SECURITY.md).

-For more information, or any additional questions or comments, please contact [codesec@essing.org](mailto:codesec@essing.org)
+For more information, or any additional questions or comments, please contact me at [codesec@essing.org](mailto:codesec@essing.org)

 ---